NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

                     # END NEW
 ```

-At this point, when you navigate back to `Omniverse Code` and click the "Click Me" button inside of the Extension Template Window, you will see `Viewport` appear at the bottom of Code's console.
+Navigate back to `Omniverse Code` and click the **Click Me** button inside of the *Extension Template Window*, you will see "Viewport" appear at the bottom of the *Console*.

 ![](./Images/viewport%20displayed%20on%20click.PNG "Viewport on Click Me")

-> :bulb: If you are encountering an error in your console, please refer to the [Viewport Utility tip in Prereqs](#prereqs)
+> :bulb: If you encounter an error in your console, please refer to the [Viewport Utility tip in Prereqs](#prereqs)

   <br>